lexogrine/hud-manager/README.md

 When setting up the Lexogrine HUD Manager for an upcoming match, it is recommended to follow the points in following order: Teams -> Players -> Matches -> HUDs.

+>Note - if you notice during live game that the teams are on the wrong side, just press Alt+R.

 ### Teams

 This section is for additional data display in HUDs and the Lexogrine HUD Manager itself.
 It's an interface connected with a database that allows you to quickly edit any information about the team (name, logo, country flag).